MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 - **Region selection**: We recommend using a region with [availability zones](/azure/availability-zones/az-overview#azure-regions-with-availability-zones).
 During deployment, OpenShift automatically attempts to create nodes across zones based on the configuration found in your configuration file, *install-config.yaml*.
 By default, OpenShift balances workloads across all available nodes and across the availability zones.
 If there's an outage in a zone, your solution can continue functioning by having nodes in other zones that can take over the work.

-- **Backup & recovery**: Although MAS is not supported on Azure Red Hat OpenShift, you can use the instruction for Azure Red Hat OpenShift for backup and recovery.
+- **Backup & recovery**: Although MAS isn't supported on Azure Red Hat OpenShift, you can use the instruction for Azure Red Hat OpenShift for backup and recovery.
 For more information, see [Create an Azure Red Hat OpenShift 4 cluster Application Backup](/azure/openshift/howto-create-a-backup).
-If you use this method for back up and recovery, you must take care of disaster recovery of the database some other way.
+If you use this method for back-up and recovery, you must take care of disaster recovery of the database some other way.

 - **Failover**: Consider deploying OpenShift in two regions and use [Red Hat Advanced Cluster Management](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 If your solution has public endpoints, you can place [Azure Traffic Manager](/azure/traffic-manager/) in front of them to redirect traffic to the appropriate cluster if there's an outage of a region.
 In such a situation, you must also migrate your applications' states and persistent volumes.